-- Academic Performance: Is the charter school offering students a better educational opportunity than they would otherwise receive at the traditional local school? - Financial Performance: Is the charter school fiscally viable and responsible? - Organizational Performance: Is the organization effective, compliant, and well-run?
+- 1. Academic Performance: Is the educational program offering students a better educational opportunity than they would otherwise receive at a traditional public school? - 2.
+Financial Performance: Is the school financially viable? - 3.
+Organizational Performance: Is the organization effective, compliant, and well run?